 Mathematics - Students who are strong in math are encouraged to take MATH 330 (Number Systems) instead of MATH 314 (Discrete Mathematics).
-Students with a strong math background may take MATH 381 (Graph Theory) as their math elective.
-MATH 448 (Mathematical Statistics) may be taken to substitute for MATH 327 but it has the prerequisites MATH 323 and MATH 447.
+Students with a strong math background may take MATH 381 (Graph Theory) as their Math elective.
+The following Binghamton University course can be substituted for MATH 327: MATH 448 (Mathematical Statistics), which has a prerequisite of MATH 323 and MATH 447.

 Free Electives - May be filled by extra courses from any of the areas listed above, SOM courses, or additional Computer Science courses.
-A maximum of 2 HWS credits may be counted as free elective credits.
-At least four free elective credits must be in liberal arts and sciences in order to ensure the 60 credits needed for a BS degree.
-CS 110 counts as free elective and is not counted in the 52 CS credits.
+A maximum of 2 HWS credits may be counted as Free Elective credits.
+At least four free elective credits must be in Liberal Arts and Science in order to ensure the 60 credits needed for a BS degree.
+CS 110 counts as a free elective.